jcu-eresearch/matrix-helpers/designs.md

 `Design Customisations` fill the slots in the origin `Design`, filling or overriding the `MySource_AREA`-defined areas in a Design with a change of some description.
-This could
-Are just like macros - overriding the areas in a Design with a change in HTML or linkage to a different context.
+This can be essentially thought of as filling the areas in a Design with some initial HTML (in the case of an initial "customisation") or a change in HTML or linkage to a different context in further Design Customisations.
 For instance, a Logo could be a design customisation as it will be customised for a Design.

 `Design Customisations` can be applied where and as `Design`s can be: to a `Site` or any other `Asset` in Matrix.

+One key limitation to Designs and Design Customisations is that they require administrator intervention to modify, extend or create.
+By contrast, a theming approach that uses Site metadata (what eResearch is currently working on) gives the control to the editors, essentially replacing Design Customisations with code that directly points to Site metadata instead of being hard-coded (or hard-configured).

 ## CSS Structure